saltyorg/docs/docs/saltbox/basics/install_types.md

   [yes]:../../images/check-mark.png

 [^1]:
-    Note that these default download clients and indexers can be overridden with other saltbox tags [NOT SANDBOX] in the [inventory](../inventory/index.md).
+    Note that these default download clients and indexers can be overridden with other Saltbox roles [NOT SANDBOX] in the [inventory](../inventory/index.md).
 If the tags do not exist in saltbox the install will fail.
     ```
-    download_clients_enabled: ["qbittorrent", "nzbget"]
+    download_clients_enabled: ["qbittorrent", "sabnzbd"]
     download_indexers_enabled: ["jackett", "nzbhydra2"]
     ```

 ## Feederbox/Mediabox Setup Considerations

 - If your servers will share a domain, it is preferred to run only one instance of Authelia.
-This can run either on the feederbox or mediabox as you may choose.
+This can run either on the Feederbox or Mediabox as you may choose.
 The server that will host Authelia should be set as `master: yes` under `authelia:` in `settings.yml` - see [here](../install/install.md#__code_8_annotation_6).

 - On the server hosting Authelia, it is advised to set the `traefik_trusted_ips` variable in your [Inventories](../inventory/index.md) file following the format below.
-This is for a mediabox hosting Authelia.
-If the feederbox will be hosting, the mediabox IP would be substituted.
+This is for a Mediabox hosting Authelia.
+If the Feederbox will be hosting, the Mediabox IP would be substituted.

   ```yaml
   traefik_trusted_ips: "feederboxIPV4/32,feederboxIPV6/64"